maryclare/atsa/project.md

         - Changing the definition of a season to account for seasonality
         - Performing a variance stabilizing transformation
         - Adding one or more additional covariates
     - Select and fit **one** multivariate state space model that models at least two of the time series simultanously with the last 10% of observations withheld.
-Justify the specific multivariate state-space model you choose based on what you learned in class.
-   - Without looking at the forecasts, describe which model you would prefer based on AIC/AICc/SIC.
-Justify your choice of model.
+Select the specific **VARMA** model based on AIC/AICc/SIC, and justify your choice.
 - (2 points) Conclusions of analysis of state-space data from HW 8
     - Compare forecasts and 95% intervals for the remaining 10% of observations from the first time series, alongside the true values.
     - Indicate which of the four models you prefer and justify your conclusions.